spx0dte/spx0dte.github.io/index.md

 #### Time

-I try to enter positions between `9:50 - 12:00 A.M EST` (`6:50 - 9:00 A.M PST`), since it is volatile right after the market open.
+I try to enter positions between `9:50 - 12:00 A.M EST` (`6:50 - 9:00 A.M PST`).
+I avoid opening trades right after the market open as it is volatile and hard to tell the SXP moving direction.
 Also I don't want to open positions too late as the time value of credit spread decays.

 #### Select strike price